martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Mix the water and soil well, remove the bottle and do not touch it for an hour.
 After an hour the water becomes clear and you will see that larger particles have settled:

 - Pieces of organic matter may float on the water surface
-- There's a layer of clay on top.
+- There a layer of clay on top.
 If the water is still not clear, it is because some of the finest clays are still mixed with water
 - In the middle is a layer of mud
 - There is a layer of sand at the bottom